violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

     # umount -R /mnt
     # shutdown

-Unplug the USB, which is no longer needed.
+Unplug the USB,
-Start the computer now,
+restart,
 and login as `root`.

 # Internet connection

-Assuming a wired connection is available, we set up DHCP (Dynamic Host Configuration Protocol) that requests an IP address in the present ethernet.
+Assuming a connection is fine, we set up DHCP (Dynamic Host Configuration Protocol) that requests an IP address in the present ethernet.

     # ip link